Marine Environmental Indicators

 Goals of the Environmental Management Plan

-The EMP's vision of 'a healthy Port Phillip Bay that is valued and cared for by all Victorians', and the following three main goals will guide future action and investment over the next 10 years is guided by three main goals:
+The EMP's vision is 'a healthy Port Phillip Bay that is valued and cared for by all Victorians'.
+Action and investment over the next 10 years is guided by three main goals:

-- Stewardship of the Bay is fostered across community, industry and government.
+- Stewardship of the Bay, fostered across community, industry and government.

 - The Bay's habitats and marine life are thriving.

 The EMP operates under the Marine and Coastal Act 2018 and the State Environment Protection Policy (Waters) 2018.
 It sets out priority goals and actions for taking care of the Bay.

 Implementing the Plan

 The EMP began in late 2017 and will be implemented over ten years, We're using an adaptive management approach.

 - DEECA's Biodiversity 2037 Plan